ryan-allan/API/1.3/CONTENTS/POSTBACKS/POSTBACK_SMS+MMS_MT.md

 <a name="DocTop"><a href="/1.3/README.md">Back to the Table of Contents</a>&nbsp;&nbsp;|&nbsp;&nbsp;<a href="/1.3/CONTENTS/POSTBACKS/POSTBACK_SYSTEM_OVERVIEW.md">Postback System Overview</a>
 <h2>SMS/MMS MT Postbacks</h2>
 <div id="page-content"><strong>Brief Overview:</strong>
 This document will provide a technical description of the MMS/SMS MT postback API.
 Briefly, this API allows those with SMS/MMS MT postbacks enabled to generate and forward SMS/MMS MT postbacks to their server.
 For MMS, we have two methods for delivering content; Binary and XHTML.
-We send different Postbacks depending on which method is used.
+We send different postbacks depending on which method is used.

 <strong>Current list of the SMS/MMS MT Postbacks</strong>